 Angela shuffles and reads: "good spacious grains with grace on thy purple mountain hood waves from majesties beautiful."

 Someone slides a note under the door.
-It's from Dr. Deere and it says that it looks like Angela needs some time and space.
+It's from Dr. Deere and it says that it seems like Angela needs some time and space.
 He says he'll wait and he loves her.
-Angela only tells Sydelle what the PS says, which is that Chris wants to share another clue, "plain."
+Angela only tells Sydelle what the P.S. says, which is that Chris wants to share another clue, "plain."

 Sydelle connects plains and grains, and asks Angela to read the clues one more time.

 Angela reads: "good hood from spacious plain grains on with beautiful waves grace thy purple mountain majesties."